leopengningchuan/movie-insights/README.md

 This project leverages [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?status=pending&select=movies_metadata.csv) from Kaggle to explore the landscape of film production and reception through data-driven methods.
 It combines exploratory analysis with several recommendation systems to uncover trends and generate personalized movie suggestions, highlighting the practical value of data science in the creative industry.

+## Project Goal
+This project aims to analyze movie metadata using **Python Jupyter Notebook** to uncover patterns in film performance and audience preferences.
+It further develops and compares multiple types of recommendation systems to generate personalized movie suggestions based on different modeling approaches.

 ## License
 This project is licensed under the MIT License - see the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/leopengningchuan/movie-insights?tab=MIT-1-ov-file) file for details.